KSP-CKAN/CKAN/README.md

 in a file called `META.json`.
 When extracted from a distribution, it *should* be given an identical name as the file it came from, but with the `.zip` or other extension replaced with `.json`.
-An extracted meta file *may* be given the same name as the internal shortname included in the document.
+An extracted meta file *may* be given the same name as the internal identifier included in the document.

 The CKAN metadata spec is based upon the